How to Style Your Hallway: 12 Lighting Setups for Every Budget

 1. A Brass Sputnik Chandelier That Anchors the Whole Space

-Why This Hallway Feels So Put-Together
+Why This Setup Looks So Polished

 How to Steal This Look